tobanteAudio/juce-6-demo/README.md

 # JUCE 6 Beta - Test Project

-Simple project testing the new beta branch of JUCE version 6.
+Simple project testing the new beta branch of `JUCE` version 6.
+Reverb plugin based on the `JUCE` dsp classes.
+Links to unit tests written with `Catch2`.
+Tested on Windows, macOS & Linux.

 ## Quick Start